 Lead Pastor / Bethany Baptist Church, Philadelphia, PA

-The five years that I have been the Lead Pastor of Bethany have been some of the most incredible times of my ministry experience.
+The five years that I have been the Lead Pastor of Bethany have been a time of intense Spiritual and profession growth for me.
 Bethany has been incredibly gracious to follow as I led them through big and sometimes difficult changes as God has directed us.
 One of the most rewarding parts of my time here has been my preaching ministry.
 Planning out sermon series and creatively communicating truth is a particular passion of mine.
 But even more, it’s been an exhilarating experience to monitor our congregation’s spiritual needs in order to make healthy decisions about which Scriptures we need to teach!
 I know that I have been a dramatic change from what Bethany has had in the past, but God has truly blessed the consistent teaching of his word in relevant and gospel-centered ways.

 One of the biggest challenges I’ve faced here at Bethany has been the work of revitalizing the church’s ministries to better reflect a Biblical sense of our DNA.
 I’ve had the opportunity of training and installing the church’s first Elder Team of laymen and building a discipleship program for potential ministry leaders.
 We successfully led through a constitution change to an Elder-Led/Congregational-Rule form of church governance, and have worked to redevelop our church’s programing to better fit our mission and values.
 And as a result of all this work, our church has grown by every metric, but especially spiritually.
 It has been a life changing experience for me to do this work, especially alongside people we’ve grown to deeply love.
 I’m immensely grateful to God for the people he’s allowed me to shepherd at Bethany.